kubeedge/kubeedge/README.md

 yum update && yum install docker-ce-18.06.1.ce
 ```

 KubeEdge's Cloud(edgecontroller) connects to Kubernetes master to sync updates of node/pod status.
-If you don't have Kubernetes setup, please follow these steps to install Kubernetes using kubeadm
+If you don't have Kubernetes setup, please follow these steps to install Kubernetes using kubeadm.

 #### Install kubeadm/kubectl

 For Ubuntu: